Hit and Run Accidents

 In a civil suit against a hit and run driver, you will need to prove the other driver's duty of care, a breach of that duty, causation, and damages.
 In addition to compensatory damages, you can potentially also recover punitive damages from a driver in a hit and run accident who was drunk driving.
 Punitive damages may be awarded both as a deterrent and a punishment for callous or especially egregious conduct.

-If you are hurt in a motor vehicle collision in Riverside or the nearby area, the lawyers at Sharifi Firm can bring a lawsuit to recover the damages to which you may be entitled or represent you in negotiations with the insurer for your uninsured motorist policy.
+If you are hurt in a motor vehicle collision in Los Angeles or the nearby area, the lawyers at Sharifi Firm can bring a lawsuit to recover the damages to which you may be entitled or represent you in negotiations with the insurer for your uninsured motorist policy.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
 We also represent clients in Rancho Cucamonga, Temecula, and San Bernardino, among other communities throughout Southern California.